 With a population of 89,228, Lincoln is a must-see destination in England, United Kingdom.
-It is one of the most popular cities to visit in the country.
+Lincoln deserves at least 2 full days for you to see its main sights.

 Looking for warm weather?
 Then head to Lincoln in July, when the average temperature is 17 °C, and the highest can go up to 22 °C. The coldest month, on the other hand, is January, when it can get as cold as 1 °C, with an average temperature of 4 °C. You’re likely to see more rain in July, when precipitation is around 60 mm.
 In contrast, March is usually the driest month of the year in Lincoln, with an average rainfall of 30 mm.